 When she isn't hanging out with amazing Hofstra students in the Interfaith Center, she enjoys volunteering, visiting friends around the country, and a good banjo breakdown.
 And, yes, she snorts when she laughs.

 Father Gregory Rannazzisi, Chaplain

-Since returning to the diocese, he serves at Saint Brigid's Parish in Westbury, a dynamic community that encompasses a variety of ethnic groups, languages, and extensive outreach, youth, and education ministries.
-In 2010, Bishop Murphy appointed Father Greg to the diocesan eccumenical and interfaith commission as his liaison with Long Island's Muslim and Eastern religion populations.
+Fr.
+Greg first served at St. Brigid's Parish in Westbury, a dynamic community that encompasses a variety of ethnic groups, languages and extensive outreach, youth and education ministries.
+He is also the Catholic Chaplain at Hofstra University, coordinating the sacramental life and programs for the faculty, staff and students involved in Catholic Campus Ministry.
+In 2010, Bishop Murphy appointed Fr.
+Greg to the diocesan ecumenical and interfaith commission as his liaison with Long Island's Muslim and Eastern religion populations.